 Now in the multiscreen world people could be interacting with your brand on their PC at home, their iPad, smartphone or at work.
 You need to find ways to tell your story across channels and think about what your audience is doing when it’s viewing your content.

-According to Dr Simon Hampton, Psychology lecturer at University of East Anglia:
+According to Dr Simon Hampton, a Psychology lecturer at University of East Anglia:

 “People’s inability to leave their phone alone is the newest addition to common displacement behaviours such as smoking, doodling, fiddling and picking”